GiorgosTzimas/Housing-Price-ML-and-DL-Analysis/README.md

 # Housing-Price-ML-and-DL-Analysis

-The project was developed as part of academic coursework for the course Machine And Deel Learning (MSc. in Business Administration and Data Science).
+The project was developed as part of academic coursework for the course Machine And Deep Learning (MSc. in Business Administration and Data Science).

 # **Project Background**